Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 We next state a result that will be used to derive performance bounds for schemes based on the mollification.
-The proof is deferred to the Appendix.
-We consider the general one dimensional process model
+The proof is deferred to the \hyperref[app]{Appendix}.
+We consider the general one-dimensional process model

 where $b$ and $\sigma$ are Lipschitz continuous.
-Letting $\alpha (x)=\sigma(x)^{2}$, the relevant $\varepsilon$-dependent PDE is
+Letting $\alpha (x)=\sigma(x)^{2}$, the relevant \mbox{$\varepsilon$-dependent} PDE is

-\begin{lem} Suppose that the functions $\tilde{U}_{i} :[0,T]\times\mathbb{R}$, $i=1,\ldots,n$ are twice continuously differentiable in $x$, once continuously differentiable in $t$, and satisfy
+\begin{lem} Suppose that the functions $\tilde{U}_{i} \dvtx [0,T]\times\mathbb{R}$, $i=1,\ldots,n$ are twice continuously differentiable in $x$, once continuously differentiable in $t$ and satisfy